Appreciation for future generations

 |

-reducing water & energy consumptionWe have installed photovoltaics to generate 50% of the electricity used on the entire site.
-This includes the farm, two homes, office, reception and shop, washroom facilities, lodges, fishing lodge and the electric hook ups.
-We have solar powered water heating, a wood chip boiler powers heating and hot water to the lodges and campsite facilities.
-Water consumption is reduced through rainwater harvesting and solar powered lighting has been fitted to the glamping tent both adding to our sustainable practices.
-The office building and manager's house are heated by a ground source heat pump.
+reducing water & energy consumptionWe have installed 30msq of photovoltaics to a south-facing barn roof to generate electricity used on the entire site.
+Any electricity not used is fed back into the national grid.
+We also have solar-powered water heating, a wood chip boiler powers heating and hot water to the lodges and campsite facilities.
+Water consumption is reduced through rainwater harvesting and solar-powered lighting has been fitted to the glamping tent both adding to our sustainable practices.
+The office building and managing partner's house are both heated by a ground source heat pump.
+Future plans aim to become energy independent through the addition of further photovoltaics and batteries to store the electricity.
+We also hope to install car-charging points to support our customers visiting with electric vehicles.

 |

-reducing, reusing, upcycling & recyclingDuring our recent refurbishment we up-cycled our old facilities to reduce waste while our new projects have been designed and constructed to maximise sustainability using soft wood timber framed construction.
+reducing, reusing, upcycling & recyclingDuring our recent refurbishments we up-cycled our old facilities to reduce waste.
+The fishing lodge and Skylark lodge have both been given a new lease of life with little cost to the environment.
+Our new lodge projects have been designed and constructed to maximise sustainability using softwood timber- framed construction.
 Brook Meadow is resourceful.
-Farmers can't bare waste and it has rubbed off on the whole team!
-We think before we bin it as there could be some use in it; 15 fire pits have been up-cycled from washing machine drums, water and feed troughs have become planters, an old telegraph pole and two old duvets became the pirate mast, demolished cabins have been up-cycled into picnic benches and a play tepee.
+Farmers can't bear waste and it has rubbed off on the whole team!
+We think before we bin it as there could be some use in it; 15 fire pits have been up-cycled from washing machine drums, water and feed troughs have become planters, an old telegraph pole and two old duvet covers became the pirate mast sails, demolished cabins have been up-cycled into picnic benches and a play teepee.

 |